Supercritical drying: Fluids

-Fluids suitable for supercritical drying include carbon dioxide (critical point 304.25 K at 7.39 MPa or 31.1 °C at 1072 psi) and freon (≈300 K at 3.5–4 MPa or 25–0 °C at 500–600 psi).
+Almost all fluids can undergo supercritical drying as a physical chemistry process, but the harsh conditions involved will often make it impractical as part of an industrial process.
+Fluids which do see industrial application of supercritical drying include carbon dioxide (critical point 304.25 K at 7.39 MPa or 31.1 °C at 1072 psi) and freon (≈300 K at 3.5–4 MPa or 25–0 °C at 500–600 psi).
 Nitrous oxide has similar physical behavior to carbon dioxide, but is a powerful oxidizer in its supercritical state.
 Supercritical water is inconvenient due to possible heat damage to a sample at its critical point temperature (647 K, 374 °C) and corrosiveness of water at such high temperatures and pressures (22.064 MPa, 3,212 psi).

 In most such processes, acetone is first used to wash away all water, exploiting the complete miscibility of these two fluids.
 The acetone is then washed away with high pressure liquid carbon dioxide, the industry standard now that freon is unavailable.
 The liquid carbon dioxide is then heated until its temperature goes beyond the critical point, at which time the pressure can be gradually released, allowing the gas to escape and leaving a dried product.